 }

 The mcp-remote module bridges the gap for clients that don’t yet support remote MCP natively.
-Note that WSL users may need the --transport sse-only flag.
+Note: The previous /sse endpoint has been fully removed — all configurations must use the /mcp endpoint.

 Claude Code / Codex: